HOPE hearing and language for education

 By training laypeople to conduct hearing screenings, we’re creating a cost-effective, scalable solution that helps build capacity within the system.
 Instead of audiologists screening every newborn, our trained technicians identify babies who need further diagnostics, freeing up specialists to focus on diagnosis and rehabilitation.

 Dr Martin Douglas-Jones, a maxillo-facial surgeon, and Dr Jessica McGuire have set up a multidisciplinary clinic at Red Cross War Memorial Children's Hospital.
-The project was initiated through collaboration with Prof. Shazia Peer.

 The clinic was set up to identify children with mandibular hypoplasia (small lower jaw) for a variety of reasons.
-This impacts on their ability to breathe, feed, speak, and maintain oral hygiene.
-Due to the nature of the intervention, these children do not have access to life-altering intervention.

 We are comitted to producing free reading material for children in the 6 month to 6 year old age group.